HeinleinSupport/ceph-collect/README.md

 Send this tarball to [support@heinlein-support.de](mailto:support@heinlein-support.de) for analyses.

-## Upload to 42on repository
-You can automatically upload the ceph-collect to the 42on repository by passing the "--upload" parameter.
-You can also specify a ticket number, customer, and cluster name.

-For example:
-``../ceph-collect --upload --ticket CON-999 --customer example.com --friendly-name test_clsuer``

-### Upload an already created file
-If your cluster is isolated from the internet, you can upload a pre-created file by passing the ``--upload-file`` parameter.

-The file must adhere to the naming convention ``ceph-collect_${FSID}_$(date +'%Y%m%d_%H%I%S').tar.gz``.

 # License
 This tool was written by [42on](http://www.42on.com/) to help Ceph customers quickly.